Wildlife

 Milksnake, Lampropeltis triangulum.

 Diet includes reptiles, mice, small mammals, small birds, amphibians, and invertebrates.
-Watch it from a distance and let it move on.

 Key detailWhat to look for